Eyjolfurak/eyjolfurak.github.io/_posts/2025-05-05-noise-complaints-nyc.md

 Zooming in month-by-month, we get a better sense of how things are changing.
 Are some boroughs getting noisier?

-n fact, yes — especially in the **Bronx**, where the last few months of 2024 show a dramatic spike in complaints.
+In fact, yes especially in the **Bronx**, where the last few months of 2024 show a dramatic spike in complaints.
 Whether that's due to holiday parties, increased reporting, or something else isn’t entirely clear, but it's a surge that stands out.

-This trend was also noticed by *Time Out New York*, who listed Bronx neighborhoods among the city’s loudest based on 311 data, though they didn’t offer a clear explanation for the increase [^1].
-Meanwhile, *Fox5 News* suggested that one possible reason for the rise might be that newer residents are less tolerant of noise and quicker to report disturbances via 311 [^2].
+*Time Out New York* noted the trend in their citywide rankings, although they didn’t speculate on the cause [1]. *Fox5 News* suggested that newer residents might simply be less tolerant of noise and quicker to call 311 [2].

 Watching these trends over time helps us think beyond averages and look at how neighborhoods are evolving.
 Maybe a quiet block in spring becomes unbearable in December.